 Fellow Passengers and the Broken Record

+Some people are like that.
 Not a full concert.
-Not a grand orchestra with lighting and tickets and men in black suits coughing into their fists.
-Just a line of melody.
-Two notes, perhaps three.
-A face in a train.
+Not a grand arrangement with lights and tickets.
+Just two notes, perhaps three.
 A classmate.
 A colleague.
-A woman who once said something kind when your day had already folded like a cheap umbrella in a Kalbaishakhi wind.
-You hear them once, and for some reason the air changes.
+A person in a train.
+Someone who says one kind sentence on a day already folded like a cheap umbrella in a storm.
+You hear them once, and the air changes.

 Then there are the others.